Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 As a student, I want to learn how to make a hover effect on buttons and the navbar in figma, so when using this prototype it will give a more realistic feeling.

 ### What I have learned.
+To make the prototype in figma more realistic I wanted to learn how to make the hover effect for button and the navbar in figma.
+To make this happen I first asked chatgpt for instructions on how to do this.
+This helped a bit, but some things were still unclear without seeing it done, so after asking chatgpt and knowing a bit about it I started searching for video's on youtube.
+The first one I found was about how to make a hover effect on a button.
+With this video I was finally able to make the hover effect on the button.
+The second video I watched was also about the hover effect, but this one was about the navbar.
+At last after watching these video's I was finally able to get it done.